WHO ARE WE?

 As a senior here at Sonoma State University, I am currently studying English with a concentration in literature.
 I originally chose to study English to follow my passion of writing argumentatively, while making connections between texts and how they relate to reality.
 However, in the summer of 2019, I began to use inspiration around me to write poetry which led me to Flux.
 As a skincare enthusiast, I have been very committed to pursuing a career as a beauty editor, although, my experience working with Flux Magazine has amplified my love for editing almost anything I can get my hands on.

-RECENT POEM: "SELF-CULTIVATION"
+RECENT POEM: "LOVE'S DICHOTOMY"

 JEFFREY AVIÑA – Editorial Assistant

 Currently, I am a third-year student double majoring in political science and pre-business administration at Sonoma State.
 Ever since I was in high school, I've always had an interest in how our Government functions.
 While other kids groaned during civics class, I was interested in the inner workings of politics.
 When I initially heard of the creation of Flux, I jumped at the opportunity to write for the new magazine.
 Now a writer and editorial assistant for the Grey Area, I look forward to watching Flux Magazine grow!

 BECCA DEMENT – Contributing Writer

 Since fall 2017, I’ve been writing articles for independent magazines until I became part of Flux Magazine’s Grey Area.
 I recently graduated from Sonoma State University in the Spring of 2020 and now am at UC Hastings Law School in San Francisco.
 As a multifaceted individual who is half Chinese, identifies as female, non-binary, and pansexual, I write with a diverse and understanding background.
 My intention is to one day use my legal career to fight for social and environmental justice so that one day, they won’t just be articles, they'll be laws.